Marketing Pulse Blog

 December 18, 2024 Update

-The U.S. Supreme Court agrees to hear arguments about whether the law that could ban TikTok is constitutional.
-This decision does put the law on hold; it just means that the Court will make its decision after hearing arguments on January 10, 2025 — just nine days before TikTok’s sell by deadline.
+The U.S. Supreme Court agreed to hear arguments about whether the law that could ban TikTok is constitutional.
+This decision would not put the law on hold; it just means that the Court will make its decision after hearing arguments on January 10, 2025 — just nine days before TikTok’s sell by deadline.

 December 16, 2024 Update